developmentseed/timvt/README.md

 [![CircleCI](https://circleci.com/gh/developmentseed/timvt.svg?style=svg)](https://circleci.com/gh/developmentseed/timvt)
 [![codecov](https://codecov.io/gh/developmentseed/timvt/branch/master/graph/badge.svg)](https://codecov.io/gh/developmentseed/timvt)

-Timvt, pronounced **tee-tmvtiler** (*ti* is the diminutiveversion of the french *petit* which means small), is lightweight service, which sole goal is to create map tiles dynamically from PG.
+TiVTiler, pronounced **tee-VTiler** (*ti* is the diminutive version of the french *petit* which means small), is lightweight service, which sole goal is to create Vector Tiles dynamically from Postgres.

 Built on top of the *modern and fast* [FastAPI](https://fastapi.tiangolo.com) framework, titiler is written using async/await asynchronous code to improve the performances and handle heavy loads.

+## Features

+- Multiple TileMatrixSets via [morecantile](https://github.com/developmentseed/morecantile).
+Default is set to WebMercatorQuad which is the usual Web Mercator projection used in most of Wep Map libraries.)
+...

 ### Test locally
 ```bash